New York’s Dangerous Roads and Highways

 Americans have had a love affair with the automobile since its invention over a century ago.
 Most Americans have traveled hundreds of thousands of miles to visit other parts of the United States on cross-country road trips, family vacations, and other journeys.
 And as communities have grown larger, urban sprawl has forced commuters to join their ranks on the highways to get to their workplaces.
 Commercial transportation has increasingly relied on the interstate highway system rather than rail or freight to move goods from one place to another.
 This congestion has contributed to dangerous highways that cause serious accidents.

-A personal injury attorney from WeitzPascale in New York, New York, can inform you of your options for compensation for your injuries and losses from a motor vehicle accident.
-If you were injured or lost a family member in a highway accident, call WeitzPascale today.
+A personal injury attorney from WeitzPascale in New York can inform you of your options for compensation for your injuries and losses from a motor vehicle accident.
+If you were injured or lost a family member in a car accident, call WeitzPascale today.

 Deteriorating Roads, Driver Error and Government Liability

-The sheer volume of transit has taxed the nation’s roads and highways causing road deterioration.
-Some roads and bridges have aged so drastically without repair that they are now obsolete, both in design and in function, for the cars and trucks that pass over them.
+The sheer volume of travel has taxed the nation’s roads and highways causing road deterioration.
+Some roads and bridges, what politicians have called our “infrastrucutre”, have aged so drastically without repair that they are now obsolete, both in design and in function, for the cars and trucks that pass over them.
 In these instances, dangerous defects and out-dated design can lead to serious motor vehicle accidents.
 Driver error is also a contributing factor, along with design, in many car crashes.
 Depending on the circumstances, another driver, a governmental agency or another party could be liable for injuries and losses from an automobile accident.

-State and federal governments have been protected from lawsuits regarding dangerous road conditions based on sovereign immunity.
-But, some states and the federal government have passed laws that partially or entirely eliminate their immunity in certain situations.
+State and federal governments have been protected from lawsuits regarding dangerous road conditions based on an old tradition called “sovereign immunity”.
+But, some states and the federal government have passed laws that partially or entirely eliminate their own immunity in certain situations.
 The Federal Tort Claims Act (FTCA) controls legal claims against the federal government for money damages for injuries sustained in accidents involving federal employees.
-Most states have carried over the waiver of immunity in the FTCA to their own state laws, but the terms vary from state to state.
+Most states have adopted the waiver of immunity in the FTCA to their own state laws, but the terms vary from state to state.

-Because dangerous highway litigation involves both complex legal and factual issues, you should contact a personal injury attorney with experience handling highway and roadway safety matters to discuss your case.
+Because dangerous highway lawsuits involve both complex legal and factual issues, you should contact a personal injury attorney with experience handling highway and roadway safety matters to discuss your case.

 Common Highway Dangers – Roadside Hazards